dillonforrest/startup/_posts/2014-11-19-should-you-freelance-while-starting-a-company.md

 I'm joining Spencer.
 I'm also avoiding freelancing as long as possible.

 Be like me and Spencer.
 Be a cool kid.
-Soccumb to my friendly peer pressure and avoid freelancing.  ;)
+Succumb to my friendly peer pressure and avoid freelancing.  ;)

-# Consulting is a last resort for me
+# Consulting is a last resort

 If I run out of money and need to draw a salary to pay bills, I will finally reconsider consulting.
 At that point, maybe I'll be openminded to full-time employment again, and maybe I'll just get a normal job.